TwistoFisto/astproj/astrodyne.md

 ## 2nd vs 1st Slot Weaving
 ___
-We usually want to 2nd slot weave our Astrodyne so that we get 7 GCDs or 8 if we're 2.34 recast.
+We usually want to 2nd slot weave our Astrodyne so that we get 7 GCDs or 8 if we're 2.34s recast.
 (This won't be a thing if Astrodyne operate from stacks instead of flat duration)

 However some 2 minute windows it "may" not be possible.

-This occurs on any 2 minute window where we need to use Astrodyne inbetween card plays to prevent ourselves from overcapping.

-The problem here then becomes, is it worth delay a card play to get the optimal last GCD?
+This occurs on any 2 minute window where we need to use Astrodyne inbetween card plays to prevent ourselves from overcapping.The problem here then becomes, is it worth delay a card play to get the optimal last GCD?

 Delay gives you an extra 5% from malefic if it's perfect seal Astrodyne.
 But having just Haste will usually mean your 0.24~ slower from the norm.